 Still, he didn’t exactly retract his statement about the title being a spoiler; it sounds like the title still might give something away, even if it’s not something completely blatant like Avengers: Iron Man Dies.

 3. It could be called Avengers: Infinity Gauntlet

 One common theory is that the title will be Avengers: Infinity Gauntlet.
 It would, therefore, be named after the glove that Thanos wears that, when infused with the six Infinity Stones, allows him to become extremely powerful.
+That’s also the name of the comic book that this arc is based on.
 According to this theory, Thanos won’t actually get his hands on all six Infinity Stones until the end of Avengers: Infinity War.
 The third film would be all about trying to stop him from getting the stones, and it would end with Thanos finally obtaining them.
 Then, the fourth film would be Thanos unleashing massive destruction with the Infinity Gauntlet.

 Announcing ahead of Infinity War that the fourth movie is called Infinity Gauntlet would, therefore, be a mild spoiler because it suggests that Thanos is not defeated by the end of the third Avengers film and that he actually does obtain all the gems.
 Of course, hardcore fans already feel confident that that is the case.
 But casual moviegoers going to see Infinity War would not be in as much suspense wondering whether Thanos will accomplish his mission.

 Back in April, actress Zoe Saldana made reference to shooting scenes for “Infinity Gauntlet” during an interview, and fans freaked out thinking that she accidentally revealed the title.
 Director James Gunn soon came out and said that he was pretty sure Saldana just misspoke and that she meant to say “Infinity War.”
 He also flat out said that Infinity Gauntlet is not the title, but that could just be a lie on his part.